ludericv/MobilityDB-visualization/README.md

 - The data is stored inside the layer's memory.
 Data is organized as *features*.

 ### Features
 Features are the way data are represented inside a memory layer.
 Features have a geometry and attributes.
-The attributes contain information about the data that isn't displayed (e.g. a name, a time, an number such as an age) but can be used to filter which features should be rendered inside the layer or how they should be rendered (for example changing their size or color).
+The attributes contain information about the data that isn't displayed (e.g. a name, a time, a number such as an age) but can be used to filter which features should be rendered inside the layer or how they should be rendered (for example changing their size or color).

 ## Problem description